xenon007/frizzante/README.md

 ```

 > [!NOTE]
-> The `ui` directory is not embedded into the final executable.
+> The `www/dist` directory is embedded, which makes the final executable completely standalone.\
+>
+> That being said, you can still create a "www/dist" directory near your executable.\
+> Whenever a request is trying to access a file missing from the embedded file system, the server will fall
+> back to the nearby "www/dist" directory instead.